aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/cells/get-cells-properties/get-cell-data-from-a-worksheet/_index.md

 type: docs
 url: /get-cell-data-from-a-worksheet/
 weight: 10
-kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, JSON, Markdown, Get Cell Data from a Worksheet
+keywords: "Aspose.Cells Cloud, REST API, Excel, worksheet, cell data, Get Cell Data, Excel file, API"
+description: "Retrieve the data of a specific cell from a worksheet using the Aspose.Cells Cloud REST API."
 ---

-This REST API indicates shows get a `cell` in an Excel file when the `cellOrMethodName` parameter is cell name.
+This REST API retrieves a `cell` from an Excel file when the `cellOrMethodName` parameter is a cell name.

 - **cURL Example**